World Plants Logo

 Roseodendron donell-smitii

-Origin: Some countries in Northern south America (Bolivia, Ecuador, Colombia).
-Some countries in Central America (El Salvador, Honduras, Guatemala) and Mexico in North America.
-Was introduced to Hawaiian region, Puerto Rico and Costa Rica as a timber tree.
+Origin: Found in Northern south America (Bolivia, Ecuador, Colombia)and in Central America (El Salvador, Honduras, Guatemala) and Mexico, North America.
+Was introduced to the Hawaiian region, Puerto Rico and Costa Rica as a timber tree.

 Mike's Opinion